We once believed that Macs would never get a virus, closing apps would save battery life, and private mode was really private.

 You’re having trouble keeping a cellphone call connected.
 You check your phone and you see plenty of bars.
 What is going on here?
 Why are you still having trouble?
 It’s because those little signal-strength bars don’t necessarily mean what you think they do.

-Signal bars are meant to indicate how strong the connection is between your phone and the cell tower, but no industry standard dictates how those bars are calculated.
+Signal bars indicate how strong the connection is between your phone and the cell tower, but no industry standard dictates how those bars are calculated.
 It’s up to the phone manufacturer to decide how to handle it.

 That means two different phones connected from the same spot to the same tower might show different numbers of bars.
 There can also be variations in the signal based on which carrier you use and its network technology choice.

 Let’s go back to that original problem.
-Your phone has plenty of bars, but you’re still not able to keep a connection.
-This underlying issue might be network congestion, which can happen in urban areas and during big events when many people are all trying to use the network at the same time.
-While the number of bars is usually a good indicator of the signal, it’s not foolproof.
+Your phone has plenty of bars, but you’re still unable to keep a connection.
+This underlying issue might be network congestion, which can happen in urban areas and during big events when many people are all trying to use the network simultaneously.
+While the number of bars is usually a good signal indicator, it’s not foolproof.

 If you’d really like to get clearer calls and boost your phone’s signal, tap or click here for simple tricks, including a booster antenna proven to work.